-Finally, it’s time to create a project timeline.
+Finally, it’s time to make a project timeline.
 But before that, you need to determine the start date for a project, based on resource availability.

 To create a timeline, you can use something as simple as paper and pen, or use a timeline software tool to create interactive timelines.

-Here’s how the timeline for our web design project looks like when created using Toggl Plan.
+Here’s a project timeline example for a web design project in Toggl Plan.

 Challenges in creating a project management timeline